prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Storage is the definition of how storage will be used by the Alertmanager
+<p>storage is the definition of how storage will be used by the Alertmanager
 instances.</p>
 </td>
 </tr>